Gainers, are they worth it or not?

 Gainers and weight gain

-This type of supplement is normally used by those who have little, or very little weight.
+This type of supplement is normally used by people who are underweight or very underweight.

-In both situations, the gainers seem to be the ideal solution.
+In both situations, gainers seem like the ideal solution.

-After all, it takes calories to gain weight, and gainers are extremely high in calories.
+After all, to gain weight you need calories, and gainers are extremely rich in calories.

 In practice, this type of supplement will actually help you gain weight.